NooredeenAjaj/Home-Safety-Monitoring/README.md

 - "noorMustafa/feeds/door"
 <br>
 These three feeds are linked to a dashboard where the results of all three sensors are presented.
-It's worth mentioning that the permitted calls per minute for a free Adafruit account are 30 data points per minute.
-To maintain the limit for a free account, we send three data points every 8 seconds.